Skip to content

 BYOVD Exploitation Frameworks

-Several open-source tools automate BYOVD exploitation:
+Several open-source tools automate BYOVD exploitation, lowering the barrier for threat actors.

-• DSEFix — Disables Driver Signature Enforcement using a vulnerable driver, allowing loading of unsigned drivers.
+DSEFix disables Driver Signature Enforcement using a vulnerable driver, allowing loading of unsigned drivers.

-• Turla Driver Loader (TDL) — Loads unsigned drivers using vulnerable signed drivers as a proxy.
+Turla Driver Loader (TDL) loads unsigned drivers using vulnerable signed drivers as a proxy.

 LOLDrivers Integration